WilliamVineMorris/RaspPI/V2.0/DEBUG_LOG_CLEANUP_COMPLETE.md

 ## Summary

-Successfully cleaned up verbose debug logs that were added to track the C-axis position bug.
+Successfully cleaned up verbose debug logs that were added to track the C-axis position bug, plus additional repetitive status API logs that were spamming the console.
 The logs served their purpose in identifying the root cause (callback using wrong dictionary key), and have now been removed to provide cleaner production output.

+All verbose INFO-level logs that repeat multiple times per second have been changed to DEBUG level.

 ---